Atlanta, GA Child Support Modification Lawyer

 Even if both co-parents agree on a child support modification, they must get Georgia family court’s endorsement of the change.
 Otherwise, the original order remains enforceable.
 However, child support modifications are not retroactive.
 If a parent is behind on payments, they must still pay the full amount of their back child support.

 If co-parents disagree about changing the child support amount, the parent requesting the change must file a petition in family court seeking a modification.
-An Atlanta attorney can represent individuals at the hearing and make the case for or against child support modification.
+An Atlanta, Georgia child support modification attorney can represent individuals at the hearing and make the case for or against changes to the original order.

 Determining Eligibility for Child Support Alterations